Latest News

 Taiwan's AI export surge was even more impressive.
 Exports rose in May more than expected to the second highest level by value ever, up almost 52% compared to a year ago.
 Price was again a major factor.

-TSMC, the largest manufacturer of 'advanced chip technology used in AI applications', is based in Taiwan.
-It also supplies Nvidia and Apple, among other tech giants.
+TSMC, the world's largest manufacturer of advanced chips that power AI applications and a major global supplier to Nvidia and Apple, is located in Taiwan.
 Chips, computer equipment and software, as well as other high-tech products, have seen a surge in price over the last year, largely due to an explosion in demand.

 SURPRISING RESILIENCE